satya0721/sfdc-code-versioning/index.md

 ## Welcome to Salesforce Code Versioning Guide

-When I got a deadline of 1 week for implementation of a code versioning for our project's Salesforce org, I headed over to Google assuming it would take just 2 days for this implementation.
-But I was wrong.
-There were very few resources which provided steps for achieving this. *Challenge Accepted*
+When we got a deadline of 1 week for implementation of a code versioning for our project's Salesforce org, we headed over to Google assuming it would take just 2 days for this implementation.
+But we were wrong.
+There were very few resources which provided steps for achieving this. ***Challenge Accepted***

-Based on a colleague's suggestion, I decided to use Bitbucket + Bamboo for a quick proof of concept.
+Based on a colleague's suggestion, we decided to use Bitbucket + Bamboo for a quick proof of concept.
+After the proof of concept was successful, we tried to understand the basic concepts behind the different alternatives.
+So, we tried the below combinations after our proof of concept :
+1. Bitbucket + Jenkins
+2. Github + Bamboo
+3. Github + Jenkins
+4. Bitbucket + Pipelines (our ultimate choice)

 So here it goes.

 First :
 We need to setup a repository for our Salesforce metadata.
 In our case, we wanted to have a repository only for Apex Classes, Triggers & Visualforce pages.